 Electrical service for the terminal is provided by Mississippi Power Company via a dedicated 23,000 volt line.
 A transformer steps the voltage feed down to 4,160 volts for service to the terminal via a single motor control center.
 The terminal also has two gas turbine backup generators each having a capacity of over 12 MW.

 State-of-the-art fire protection and other hazard detection systems are located throughout the terminal.
 The terminal is surrounded by a concrete storm surge protection wall that has an elevation of 27 feet above sea level.
 Two openings in the wall - one for the main access road and another for dock access - are outfitted with steel doors that can be closed in the event of an approaching tropical system.

 Gulf LNG Pipeline, LLC, (GLP), a wholly owned subsidiary of GLE, owns a 36-inch diameter header pipeline (sendout pipeline) that is used to transport regasified LNG from the Gulf LNG Terminal to multiple interconnect points with downstream interstate pipelines.

 The sendout pipeline is approximately 5 miles long, running northerly from the terminal, and has a Maximum Allowable Operating Pressure of 1,440 psi.
 The sendout pipeline interconnects with several downstream pipelines, including:

-- Transcontinental Gas Pipeline Company (Transco) and Florida Gas Transmission (FGT) via the Pascagoula Lateral, a Transco/FGT joint venture;
+- Transcontinental Gas Pipeline Company (Transco) and Florida Gas Transmission (FGT) via the Pascagoula Lateral, a Transco/FGT jointly-owned pipeline;

 - Destin Pipeline Company, L.L.C.; and